Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KiUg7PnZCRo.md

 # [September 14th, 2021 Livestream](../2021-09-14.md)
 ## Q&A: Do you think in the far future that Satisfactory can get an Engine Update to Unreal Engine 5?
 https://www.youtube.com/watch?v=KiUg7PnZCRo
-This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Are you going to use Unreal Engine 5 for better performance?](./yt-LnZWyYccFEQ.md) [https://www.youtube.com/watch?v=LnZWyYccFEQ](https://www.youtube.com/watch?v=LnZWyYccFEQ)
+This question was possibly duplicated with a more recent answer: [October 18th, 2022 Livestream Q&A: Unreal Engine 5, when?](./yt-eaAlw_gTGME.md) [https://www.youtube.com/watch?v=eaAlw_gTGME](https://www.youtube.com/watch?v=eaAlw_gTGME)

 ### Topics